 Even during Aristotle's day, astronomers noticed that the planets didn't seem to move across the background stars in a simple way.
-We can see this today, most easily when watching Mars.
+We can see this most easily when watching the motion of Mars from night to night.
 Every 26 months Mars completes a loop-the-loop across the background stars: stopping, moving backwards, then stopping and moving forwards again.
 Each of the planets performs a similar type of retrograde motion at some point in its orbit.
 Yet Aristotle and others refused to reject a good idea for unfortunate observations: the Heavens were perfect and so were circles.

-The solution was to add complicated layers of overlapping circles to each planet's orbit causing them to spiral along in their paths through the heavens.
+Their solution was to add complicated layers of overlapping circles to each planet's orbit causing them to spiral along in their paths through the heavens.

 In the second century AD, the mathematical astronomer Claudius Ptolemaeus (better known as Ptolemy) of ancient Alexandria in Egypt, took the geocentric model and using the ancient eclipse observations of the Babylonians made detailed calculations for predicting the positions of the Moon, Sun and planets within this complex geocentric system.
 His Almagest ("great compilation") published in 150 CE was the definitive word on what every astronomer needed to know up to the time of Galileo.
 Think about that for a moment: for 1500 years this was the most widely used astronomy textbook in the history of the western world.

-During this time it was unheard of to question the correctness of either Ptolemy or Aristotle before him.
-Add to their infallibility the fact that the new Christian Church had adopted their Earth-centered universe as proof of our special status in God's Creation, and any question of their astronomy took on the added burden of heresy.
-Without the freedom to question anyone's conclusions, new discoveries die and a single astronomy text can hold sway for over a millenium.
+Everyone used it because it worked (mostly) and so over the centuries it became unheard of to question the correctness of Ptolemy or Aristotle before him.
+Add to their infallibility the fact that the new Christian Church had adopted their Earth-centered universe as proof of our special status in God's Creation, and eventually any question of their astronomy took on the burden of heresy.
+Without the freedom to question anyone's conclusions, new discoveries die and a single astronomy text can hold sway for over a millennium.

 But there were those who rejected this philosophy.
-They believed that no matter how elegant the hypothesis, it's the experiment that determines what's right.
+They believed that no matter how elegant the hypothesis, it is the experiment that determines what is right.
 Almost forgotten in the West today is the work of the 10th Century Islamic mathematician and scientist Ibn Al-Haytham.
 From him we have one of the earliest statements of what today we recognize as the scientific method: